 There is a common test you can try to determine the relative humidity inside your home, apartment, or property.

-Try this: Place two or three ice cubes into a glass, add water and stir.
+- Place two or three ice cubes into a glass, add water and stir.

-High indoor relative humidity also have some general telltale signs.
+High indoor relative humidity includes some general telltale signs.
 You should also watch for signs of frequent fogging of windows, which may indicate too much humidity.
 The appropriate relative humidity will allow only slight condensation along the edges or corners of windows.
 More condensation could be damaging.
-Moisture buildup or mold on closet walls or room ceilings and walls also indicates high humidity.
+Moisture buildup or condensation on closet walls or room ceilings and walls also indicates high humidity.